swastik-nandy/swastik-nandy/README.md

 ## 🧠 About Me

-I'm a Software Engineering Intern at **Embitel Technologies India Private Limited**, a Volkswagen Group company, where I build agentic AI systems and retrieval pipelines that run in actual production, not just in a notebook.
+I'm a Software Engineer Intern at **Embitel Technologies India Private Limited**, a Volkswagen Group company, where I build agentic AI systems and retrieval pipelines that run in actual production, not just in a notebook.

 Here's the honest pitch: I don't think of "RAG" and "agents" as two separate things anymore.
 My whole world is the blend — **agentic loops that reason and re-plan**, **tool calling and MCP-based orchestration** that let agents actually reach out and touch real systems, **retrieval pipelines** that feed those agents grounded context instead of hallucinated vibes, and **model lifecycle management** so the whole thing doesn't rot the moment a model gets swapped or a prompt drifts.